iccaving/icccsite/content/pages/clubinfo.md

 ## Your First Year Caving

 At the beginning of the year, we offer trips aimed at new cavers, to cave systems that are challenging but offer incredible sights within reach of the complete novice.
 Back on campus. we begin to train freshers in 'single rope technique', the method we use to descend and ascend safely out of deep cave systems.
-Building on your new found confidence underground and this training, we begin to look further afield to the deep caves in the north of England.
-By the end of the first term, you'll be abseiling into caverns five or six stories tall and pushing deeper and further underground than you ever thought possible.
+Building on this training and your new found confidence underground, we begin to look further afield to the deep caves in the north of England.
+By the end of the first term, you'll be abseiling into caverns five or six stories tall, and pushing deeper and further underground than you ever thought possible.

-We cement this new found experience with our Winter Tour, a week of caving over the winter break, usually in Yorkshire.
+We cement your new experience with our Winter Tour, a week of caving over the winter break, usually in Yorkshire.
 In the next term we tackle a variety of exciting and increasingly challenging caves, building your skills and giving you the opportunity to learn advanced skills such as rigging or cooking dinner for twenty hungry cavers.
 Our Easter Tour is often to some glorious sun-drenched part of Europe, where you can ignore the looming exams by experiencing the best caving the Continent has to offer.
 After exams are over, we usually squeeze in a short trip back to Wales, where you can astonish yourself with how much easier the caves seem, before we head off for our summer expedition to Slovenia.
 This is a truly incredible experience which you have building up to all year long - a hollow mountain, filled with undiscovered cave passage hundreds of meters below the earth, just waiting for you to discover.

 When you return to the UK, you will be an experienced caver - now it's your turn to lead new cavers on their first trip underground, through the same passages you first stepped into only a year ago!